mvrdevelopment/spec/mvr-spec.md

 | `MVR_PAYLOAD_LENGTH`  |  Number showing the byte-length of transferred buffer. |
 | `MVR_PAYLOAD_BUFFER`  |  Buffer data that stores the payload encoded. |

-The order and size is defined the following way:
+The order and size is defined as follows:
 ```
 uint32 MVR_PACKAGE_HEADER
 uint32 MVR_PACKAGE_VERSION